Kyle Farmer's single in the 10th inning carries Twins to a 5-4 win over the Red Sox

 EARLY EXIT

-Twins manager Rocco Baldelli and slugger Joey Gallo were ejected from the game in the fourth inning after Gallo argued with home plate umpire David Rackley.
+Baldelli and slugger Joey Gallo were ejected in the fourth after Gallo argued with home plate umpire David Rackley.
 Gallo struck out looking for the second straight at-bat and immediately turned and argued with Rackley.

 Baldelli came out quickly from the dugout and had an extended argument with Rackley and crew chief Chris Guccione.
-Gallo was thrown out as he went out to play the field, leading Baldelli to come back out and argue again.
+Gallo was thrown out as he went out to play the field, leading Baldelli to come back out from the dugout and argue again.

 TRAINERS ROOM

 Red Sox: RHP Corey Kluber was placed on the 15-day injured list with right shoulder inflammation and Hamilton was recalled from Triple-A Worcester.
-Kluber picked up his first career save in Tuesday's win when he pitched the final three innings, but he gave four runs on three homers in the 10-4 victory. ...
-C Reese McGuire left the game in the sixth inning with a right oblique strain as a result of a swing.
+Kluber picked up his first career save in Tuesday's win when he pitched the final three innings, but he gave four runs on three homers in the 10-4 victory. … C Reese McGuire left the game in the sixth inning with a right oblique strain as a result of a swing and Cora said McGuire is likely headed to the injured list.

 Twins: RHP Jorge López was on the field pregame doing pitcher's fielding practice, three days after he was placed on the 15-day injured list for mental health reasons. … RHP Kenta Maeda will make his return from the injured list to start Friday's game in Detroit.
 Maeda has been out since April 27 with a right triceps strain.